WWE News: Kurt Angle Talks Seeing Vince McMahon Again, And Things Got Emotional

 “Vince is a really loving individual.
 He always will be.
 There are a lot of things.
 I believe he needs to have filters around his life.
 He’s not gullible because he’s very intelligent, very smart.
 But, he also likes to please people and make them feel special.
 You don’t want people to take advantage of him around him all the time because they can take his, like I said he’s not gullible and he’s not dumb, he just, once he’s emotionally invested in you, he’s such a good guy.
 I really believe he needs people around him to filter out the people that have bad intentions because Vince is a good guy.

-It would certainly be emotional for anyone to meet the man who gave them a shot in wrestling and who would end up letting them go to pursue something else and still allow them to come back home.
-The fact that Kurt Angle couldn’t get out what he wanted to say to the WWE boss he knew for so long before he hugged him just shows that Vince McMahon does appreciate and care about his talent.
-He may not show it all the time, but this shows it if nothing else.
+It would certainly be emotional for anyone to meet the man that gave them a shot in wrestling, who would end up letting them go to pursue something else, and still allow them to come back home.
+The fact that Kurt Angle could not even get out what he wanted to say to the WWE boss he knew for so long before he hugged him just shows that Vince McMahon does appreciate and care about his talent.
+He may not show it all the time however, but this shows it if nothing else.

 It is rumored that the WWE Hall of Fame is not the only thing Kurt Angle will be doing with the company this year.
-Various reports, most notably out of PWInsider, claim that Angle could be taking over for Mick Foley at the WWE RAW general manager.
-Foley has to have surgery, so he’ll need to be written off, and Kurt Angle would be an excellent replacement for the hardcore legend.
-It’ll definitely be interesting to have Angle back in WWE.
+Various reports, most notably out of PWInsider claims that Angle could be taking over for Mick Foley at the WWE RAW General Manager.
+Foley has to have surgery, so he’ll need to be written off and Kurt Angle would be an excellent replacement for the hardcore legend.
+It’ll be interesting having Angle back in WWE for sure.